Flying into Tasmania

 - Flinders Island (122 Palana Road, Whitemark)

-Please note that there are arrival restrictions to arriving at King Island or Flinders Island if you are subject to quarantine in a government-designated accommodation.
+Please note that there are arrival restrictions to arriving at King Island or Flinders Island if you are subject to quarantine in a government-managed quarantine facility.
 See Travelling to Tasmania’s islands for more information.

 Restricted airports (for low risk arrivals only)